jorgesanes10/lyric-music/README.md

 1. Usage of Tailwind and regular CSS for styling.
 1. Search for bands by album name in addition to band name.
 1. Changed the favicon to a custom one for personalization.
+1. Added e2e tests with Cypress.

+## Running the project

+- Install the necessary dependencies by running `npm install`.
+- Run `npm run dev` to start the development server.
+The application will be available at `http://localhost:3000`.

+## Running the e2e tests

+- Ensure the development server is running.
+- Run `npm run e2e:test:open` to open Cypress.
+- In the Cypress UI, click on "E2E Testing".
+- Select a browser (e.g., Chrome) and click "Start E2E Testing".
+- Click on "spec.cy.ts" to run the e2e tests.

+Alternatively, run `npm run e2e:test:run` to execute the tests in headless mode.
+This runs the tests in the console.
+This way of running the tests is used in ci/cd pipelines.

 ## Introduction